Layluck-dev/abc/README.md

 - Why are timestamps important?
 Because a timestamp is used to generate a hash.
 Therefore if the timetsamp is tempered with, the hash and by extension the blockchain will be rendered inavild.
 Ensuring the legitimacy of transactions.

+# DevOps
+To satisfy the devops requirements assigned to me I have chosen follow a different path than assigned.
+Because simply writing tests and having a 100% code coverage doesn't stop people from making stupid tests and not implementing certain safety features.
+Neither does it speed up developement.

+## Static typing
+I have introduced static typing in this repository using mypy.
+Check the health of the repository using: `mypy ./blockchain/*.py`
+### Why?
+Static typing allows a developer to see exactly what datatypes are expected everywhere.
+This prevents easy to miss mistakes and improves overal maintainability and readability.
+All of which prevents unnecessary reliance on tests which often take a lot of time rewriting when functionality changes.

+## E2E tests
+TODO